kokopepe/powershellcreatingtime/part1/whatispowershell/whatispowershell.md

 > **Task Definition for Tomorrow's Lab Workshop**
 >
-> Consider a repetitive task, a process you wish was easier, or something you do often on your computer.
-Jot down your idea—this will help guide your learning and practice with PowerShell automation!
+> Identify a routine task, a process you'd like to streamline.
+Note your idea—this will guide your hands-on experience lab on day 2

 ## 🚀 Why Automation?

-### 1. **Efficiency and Productivity**
+###  **Efficiency and Productivity**
 - We need to **create time** by **doing more with less**.
 - Automation enables that.
 It turns a 5-minute manual task into a repeatable process that takes seconds — no matter how many times you run it.